 How email and direct mail can work together for your brand

-You may be surprised to hear it – especially from an email marketing company – but despite the eminence of digital channels, it’s important to remember the importance of offline marketing, too.
+You may be surprised to hear it – especially from an email marketing company – but despite the eminence of digital channels, you should remember the importance of offline marketing, too.

 Sure, direct mail can be expensive, especially when compared to the crazy-high ROI of email